tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Android SDK/接口文档_intl_en.md

 ### Initializing SDK

-This API is used to initialize the GME service.
-We recommend you call it when initializing the application.
+- This API is used to initialize the GME service.
+It is recommended to call it when initializing the application.
-**For more information on how to get the `sdkAppId` parameter, please see [Access Guide](https://intl.cloud.tencent.com/document/product/607/10782).**
+- **For more information on how to get the `sdkAppId` parameter, please see [Access Guide](https://intl.cloud.tencent.com/document/product/607/10782)**.
-**The `openID` uniquely identifies a user with the rules stipulated by the application developer and must be greater than 10,000 and unique in the application (currently, only INT64 is supported).**
+- **The openID uniquely identifies a user with the rules stipulated by the application developer and must be greater than 10,000 and unique in the application (currently, only INT64 is supported)**.

-> !The SDK must be initialized before a client can enter a voice chat room.
+> !The SDK must be initialized before an user can enter a voice chat room.

 #### Function prototype